thbe/puppet-style/README.md

 ## Limitations

-This module has been built on and tested against Puppet 3.6 and higher.
+This module has been built on and tested against Puppet 3.7 and higher.

 The module has been tested on:

+* RedHat Enterprise Linux 6
+* Scientific Linux 6
 * CentOS Linux 6
-* Scientific Linux 6

 Testing on other platforms has been light and cannot be guaranteed.